rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 ### 4.2 Egress/Outbound Mode with Proxy (preferred option)

-As alternative to the first mode with Public Azure LB we can use a proxy with user-defined routing to allow egress to the internet.
-This could be a useful alternative in situation where the customer don't allow to generate ANY public resource like Public IP, public LB, etc
+As an alternative to the first mode with Public Azure LB we can use a proxy with user-defined routing to allow egress to the internet.
+This could be a useful alternative in situations where the customer doesn't allow generating ANY public resource like Public IP, public LB, etc

 [![](/images/azureipi13.png "azureipi13.png")]({{site.url}}/images/azureipi13.png)

-as we can see the following items are not required when we or created when you install a private cluster:
+as we can see, the following items are not required or created when you install a private cluster:

 * A BaseDomainResourceGroup, since the cluster does not create public records
 * Public IP addresses